Enregistré comme favori 264 fois

 - Cleaning cat litterboxes

-- Checking heating and electricity in case we're away.
+- Checking water, heating and electricity in case we're away.

-Weekends are free of housework in case you wish to venture into nature or out to community.
+6th and 7th day of your stay are free of work in case you wish to relax, venture into nature or out into community.

-The Arctic climate offers a challenge, which requires special agricultural measures, thus we're in the process of planning for next summer's gardening of micro green and herbs.
+The Arctic climate offers a challenge, which requires special agricultural measures, thus outside growth season is short (june-september).
+Inside sowing of seeds start in january.

 - 1 guest room ( 8 m2) with one single bed on loft*